home-assistant/developers.home-assistant/docs/instance_url.md

 The different parameters of the method:

 - `require_current_request`
-  Require the current URL to use, to match the URL the user is currently using in their browser.
+  Require the returned URL to match the URL the user is currently using in their browser.
 If there is no current request, an error will be raised.

 - `require_ssl`: